iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.1-1.2.md

 In iRedMail-1.0, Dovecot is configured to store user last login time in SQL database `iredadmin`, but it only tracks either POP3 or IMAP login.
-In iRedMail-1.2, it tracks both, also track when new email was delivered via LMTP or LDA.
+In iRedMail-1.2, it tracks both.
 Please follow steps below to implement this improvement.

 * Open file `/etc/dovecot/dovecot.conf` (Linux/OpenBSD) or
   `/usr/local/etc/dovecot/dovecot.conf` (FreeBSD), find the `last_login_key`